Tokenization (data security): System operations, limitations and evolution

 The method of generating tokens may also have limitations from a security perspective.
 With concerns about security and attacks to random number generators, which are a common choice for the generation of tokens and token mapping tables, scrutiny must be applied to ensure proven and validated methods are used versus arbitrary design.
-Random number generators have limitations in terms of speed, entropy, seeding and bias, and security properties must be carefully analysed and measured to avoid predictability and compromise.
+Random-number generators have limitations in terms of speed, entropy, seeding and bias, and security properties must be carefully analysed and measured to avoid predictability and compromise.

 With tokenization's increasing adoption, new tokenization technology approaches have emerged to remove such operational risks and complexities and to enable increased scale suited to emerging big data use cases and high performance transaction processing, especially in financial services and banking.
 In addition to conventional tokenization methods, Protegrity provides additional security through its so-called "obfuscation layer."
 This creates a barrier that prevents not only regular users from accessing information they wouldn't see but also privileged users who has access, such as database administrators.

-Stateless tokenization enables random mapping of live data elements to surrogate values without needing a database while retaining the isolation properties of tokenization.
+Stateless tokenization allows live data elements to be mapped to surrogate values randomly, without relying on a database, while maintaining the isolation properties of tokenization.

 November 2014, American Express released its token service which meets the EMV tokenization standard.
 Other notable examples of Tokenization-based payment systems, according to the EMVCo standard, include Google Wallet, Apple Pay, Samsung Pay, Microsoft Wallet, Fitbit Pay and Garmin Pay.
 Visa uses tokenization techniques to provide a secure online and mobile shopping.

 Using blockchain, as opposed to relying on trusted third parties, it is possible to run highly accessible, tamper-resistant databases for transactions.
 With help of blockchain, tokenization is the process of converting the value of a tangible or intangible asset into a token that can be exchanged on the network.

 This enables the tokenization of conventional financial assets, for instance, by transforming rights into a digital token backed by the asset itself using blockchain technology.
 Besides that, tokenization enables the simple and efficient compartmentalization and management of data across multiple users.
 Individual tokens created through tokenization can be used to split ownership and partially resell an asset.
 Consequently, only entities with the appropriate token can access the data.

 Numerous blockchain companies support asset tokenization.
 In 2019, eToro acquired Firmo and renamed as eToroX.
 Through its Token Management Suite, which is backed by USD-pegged stablecoins, eToroX enables asset tokenization.

 The tokenization of equity is facilitated by STOKR, a platform that links investors with small and medium-sized businesses.
 Tokens issued through the STOKR platform are legally recognized as transferable securities under European Union capital market regulations.

 Breakers enable tokenization of intellectual property, allowing content creators to issue their own digital tokens.
 Tokens can be distributed to a variety of project participants.
 Without intermediaries or governing body, content creators can integrate reward-sharing features into the token.